If you’re looking to hike with kids near Champaign-Urbana, we have ideas on where and how

 Tips for hiking

 - Make sure everyone is wearing clothes and shoes that can get dirty.
-This is probably the number one piece of advice we can give for any hike.
+This is probably the No. 1 piece of advice we can give for any hike.
 Long pants and long sleeves are recommended for traipsing through the woods, but that’s your call.
 Along those lines, pack a change of clothes if you’re concerned about mud.

 - Have a plan.
 Sort of.
 Make sure you know what you’re parking near — is it water you want to see, or bird watching among wildflowers?
 Do a little bit of research, if not online prior to your visit, then when you pull in and look at a map.
 Nearly every location has a large mounted map near the entrance or parking area.